madetech/learn/core-skills/frontend-web-development/README.md

 ## Aim
 This course is intended to guide learning to a level where you can write and contribute semantic, and maintainable HTML and CSS to a project.

 The course guides you through a typical "first page" build of any green field project.
-This encompasses selecting/creating a responsive CSS grid, building core shared components for your new site, and finally delivering an accessible, SEO optimised, lightning fast loading product detail page.
+This encompasses selecting/creating a responsive CSS grid, building core shared components for your new application, and finally delivering an accessible, SEO optimised, lightning fast loading product detail page.

 ## Assessment Style
 This core skill assessment is split into two parts.
 Firstly, you'll take a design from PSD to HTML/CSS during Learn Tech.
 This is assessed over three levels; Rhino, Narwhal, and Unicorn.
 Secondly, before completing each level as HTML/CSS is quite subjective you'll be asked to talk about the decisions you made whilst building out the deliverables for each level.